programmereua/PerTurbo/README.md

 Frontend source code: https://github.com/plazanas/PerTurbo-Dashboard

-This repository holds the scientific backbone, the causal engine, and the notebooks the dashboard is built on.
+This repository holds the scientific backbone, the causal engine, the precompute pipeline, and the agent API the dashboard talks to.

 ## How the pieces connect